Flora A. Brewster

 Flora Alzora Brewster (February 26, 1852 – February 1919) was an American physician, surgeon, journalist, medical editor, and inventor.
 She is remembered as Baltimore, Maryland's first woman surgeon.

-In Baltimore, she was a physician in charge of an institution caring for prostitutes and of a women's house of refuge.
+In Baltimore, Brewster was a physician in charge of an institution caring for prostitutes and of a women's house of refuge.
 Later, she was the proprietor and surgeon in charge of a sanitarium.
 She was an ardent advocate of the higher medical education of women.

 Early life and education

 Flora Alzora Brewster was born in Alfred, New York, February 26, 1852.
 Her family moved to northern Pennsylvania in 1863.

-She was a daughter of Ephraim J. Brewster (d.
+Brewster's parents were Ephraim J. Brewster (d.
 1868) and Mary Burdick Brewster.
-Mary was a Seventh Day Baptists.
+Mary Brewster was a Seventh Day Baptists.
 On the paternal side of her family, she is descended from the Campbells of Scotland, hence a mixture of English and Scotch heritage.
 She was a lineal descendant of Elder William Brewster, of the pilgrims, who came to the America on the Mayflower.

 Her siblings included sisters, Alice Delphine Brewster (b.
 1861), Fidelia Adeline Brewster (b.
 1865), and Cora Belle Brewster, M.D. (b.
 1859), as well as brothers, Luther Palmer Brewster (b.
 1858) and Leonard Thorpe Brewster (b.
 1868).

-In 1866, she was sent to Alfred University, where she began a scientific course of study.
-In 1868, her father died suddenly, and she was obliged to leave the university in order to attend to the finances of her family.
+In 1866, Brewster enrolled in Alfred University, where she studied science.
+In 1868, her father died suddenly, and she was obliged to leave the university to attend to the finances of her family.

 Early career and further education

-Brewster took a position as copyist in a tax collector's office, which she soon left to begin work as a teacher.
-She intended to complete her course of study, but two years of hard work, teaching school and at the same time carrying on her university studies, so seriously impaired her health that she was compelled to devote her time exclusively to teaching.
+Early in her career, Brewster worked as a copyist in a tax collector's office, but soon left to begin working as a teacher.
+She intended to complete her university degree, but ill health led her to withdraw from school to focus solely on her teaching career.
 In 1872, she was appointed teacher in the Mansfield Orphan School, in Mansfield, Pennsylvania which was then the training-school for the Mansfield State Normal School.

-In 1875, she took the degree of B.E. in Mansfield, and in 1877, the degree of Master in Elementary Didactics, while still teaching.
-In 1877, she was forced by failing health to give up teaching.
-She spent a year in travel in the West and Northwest, and her health was so greatly improved that in 1878, she went to Chicago and took the editorial and business management of the Newsboys' Appeal, an illustrated journal published in the interest of the Newsboys' Home in that city.
-The following year, she began to read medicine with Dr. Julia Holmes Smith, of Chicago, and conducted a night school on the kindergarten plan in the Newsboys' Home.
-In 1882, she completed the course in the Chicago Homeopathic Medical College, after which she went to Baltimore, Maryland, where she spent six months in the office and private hospital of Prof. August F. Erich, gynecological surgeon.
+In 1875, Brewster earned a Bachelor of Education in Mansfield, and in 1877, she earned a Master's degree in Elementary Didactics, while still teaching.
+In 1877, she teaching due to ill health.
+She spent a year traveling in the American west and Northwest, and her health was so greatly improved that in 1878, she went to Chicago and took the editorial and business management of the Newsboys' Appeal, an illustrated journal published in the interest of the Newsboys' Home in that city.
+The following year, she began to study medicine with Dr. Julia Holmes Smith, and conducted a night school on the kindergarten plan in the Newsboys' Home.
+In 1882, she completed the course in the Chicago Homeopathic Medical College, after which she went to Baltimore, Maryland, where she spent six months in the office and private hospital of the gynecological surgeon August F. Erich.